divmgl/tabled.js/README.md

 ## Roadmap

-Feel free to open a pull-request and contribute to the development of `tabled`.
+Feel free to open a pull-request and contribute to the development of `tabled.js`.
 Currently, these items are on the roadmap.

 * Hidden elements
 * Column ordering